Create a

 Benefits of defining career progressions

 The primary value of identifying and defining various career progressions lies in their ability to support the development of employees in preparation for replacing more senior colleagues as they inevitably leave the organization due to retirement, resignation, or other reasons for termination.
 Continuously developing a steady talent supply is a priority for organizational growth and sustainability.
-To maintain that steady stream of people ready to step up and into positions of greater responsibility, companies can look to traditional HR goals and benchmarks as markers of success for the movement of employees between jobs.
+To maintain that steady stream of people ready to step up into positions of greater responsibility, companies can look to traditional HR goals and benchmarks as markers of success for employee movement between jobs.

 For example, companies with high rates of employee mobility report almost twice (2X) the median employee tenure (5.4 years) versus other companies (2.9 years).
 Similarly, the ability for employees to move laterally is 2.5 times more predictive of employee retention than their current pay level.
 A large meta-analysis of research studies found that job rotations significantly impact employees’ job satisfaction, organizational commitment, career success, labor flexibility, general psychological health, job performance, productivity, and easing of stress/burnout.